Swiatek lays down marker with dominant win

 However, the French Open and US Open champion began her quest to add another major on another surface in style.

-She is joined in the second round by fourth seed Jessica Pegula, who beat fellow American Lauren Davis 6-2 6-7 (8-10) 6-3.
+Swiatek is joined in the second round by fourth seed Jessica Pegula, who beat fellow American Lauren Davis 6-2 6-7 (8-10) 6-3.

+Belarusian 19th seed Victoria Azarenka, a two-time Grand Slam champion and former Wimbledon semi-finalist, also progressed with a 6-4 5-7 6-4 win over China's Yue Yuan.

+But one seed has already fallen on the opening day of the Championships.

 - Live scores, results and order of play